OpenHFT/Chronicle-Map/README.md

         .create();
 ```

-notice that the
+notice that the the builder is passed a wrapped value type

 ``` java
 .of(CharSequence.class, DataValueClasses.directClassFor(BondVOInterface.class))
 ```

-we have to wrap the interface ( in this example the BondVOInterface ), with DataValueClasses
-.directClassFor(...) method, in
-order
-to tell the builder that we are going to work directly with the off heap entries.
+this is order to tell the builder that we are going to work directly with the off heap
+entries.

-value class, in our case `BondVOInterface.class` is an `interface` rather than a `class`,  now
+The value class, in our case `BondVOInterface.class` is an `interface` rather than a `class`,  now
 like before, we can
 use the `getUsing(key,using)` method, but this time we have to create the ‘using’ instance slightly
 differently, we have to call either the `map.newValueInstance()` or `map.newKeyInstance()` method.